getsentry/sentry-docs/docs/quickstart.rst

 which we call a *DSN*, or *Data Source Name*.
 It looks a lot like a standard URL, but it's actually just a representation of the configuration required by the Sentry SDKs.
-It consists of a few pieces, including the protocol, public and secret keys, the server address, and the project identifier.
+It consists of a few pieces, including the protocol, public key, the server address, and the project identifier.

+.. note:: As of Sentry 9, we removed the need to provide the secret key.
+          Older versions of SDKs may still require you to provide the DSN including the secret which is now called DSN (Legacy).
+          Please check the corresponding docs of the SDK you are using if you still need to provide the secret.

 The DSN can be found in Sentry by navigating to [Project Name] -> Project Settings -> Client Keys (DSN).
 Its template resembles the following::